gmoican/PunkOTT/README.md

 ## Work in progress
 This is plugin is still under development.
 Here are some things I want to achieve before I conclude this mini project:
 * **DSP**:
-    * Lifter class is producing some annoying clips after silences.
-This should be treated as a *bug*.
+    * _BUG:_ Lifter class is producing some annoying clips after silences.
     * _Mix_ parameter would better apply independently to the Lifter processor and the Compressor processor than to the sum of both processors.
     * APVTS listeners.
 * **GUI**:
+    * _BUG:_ Level meters are messed up when plugin is instantiated in mono.
     * Resizeable layout.
 Right now, only some parts of the plugin window adjust when resizing...
     * Audio waveform visualizer.
 This is not really needed, but I want a fancy way of displaying how the plugin affects the signal.
 * **Multiplatform availability**: